 There are different options available for investors with low, moderate or high-risk appetites.
 An investor with low risk-bearing ability may consider investing in funds that primarily invest in debt, for example, the Navi Regular Savings Fund.

 On the flip side, individuals with a high risk-bearing capacity can choose to invest in an equity-oriented hybrid mutual fund scheme, such as the Navi Equity Hybrid Fund.

 Download the Navi app from the google store today and start your investing journey with Navi.

-Fund managers with many years of experience in the investment world rebalance the portfolio of such mutual fund schemes as per the market scenario.
+Fund managers with years of experience in the investment world help rebalance the portfolio of such mutual fund schemes as per the market scenario.
 On account of this, investors do not have to monitor the performance of securities all the time.

 Moreover, individuals don’t have to make investment decisions, which can be challenging considering the dynamic nature of the market.

 Here’s how you can invest in a hybrid mutual fund scheme: